Fgazzelloni/hmsidwR/README.md

 install.packages("hmsidwR")
 ```

-You can install the development version of hmsidwR from
+You can install the development version of `hmsidwR`, which might be
+always a bit more updated than the CRAN version, from
 [GitHub](https://github.com/) with:

 ``` r